Mastercard/p11perftest/README.md

 Note that to execute `p11perftest`, you may have to adjust `LD_LIBRARY_PATH` to include the path to where Botan is deployed (typically `/usr/local/lib` )

-## Keys to prepare
+## Keys to generate

-In case session keys cannot be used (default), token keys must be created.
+In case session keys cannot be used (which is the default behaviour), keys must be created directly on the cryptographic token.
 In order to execute the test, you will need to create the following keys upfront:

  - `rsa-2048` : a 2048 bits RSA key, with CKA_SIGN=true